HCS EdConnect is a program that provides no-cost home internet to students in Hamilton County Schools who qualify.

-HCS EdConnect has been recognized by, among others, U.S. News & World Report, Vox, and Bloomberg as a model program.
-The program also has the chance to deepen our understanding of how internet access can impact individual learning outcomes and the local economy, as program partners have engaged researchers from Boston College to study the impact of HCS EdConnect.
+HCS EdConnect has been recognized by, among others, U.S. News & World Report, Vox, and Bloomberg as a model program; it is also the first broadband access case study in Results for America’s economic mobility catalog.
+The program continues to deepen our understanding of how internet access can impact individual learning outcomes and the local economy, and program partners have engaged a research team from Boston College and the University of Tennessee at Chattanooga to study the impact of HCS EdConnect.

-HCS EdConnect is a public-private partnership made possible through support and engagement from The Enterprise Center, Hamilton County, Hamilton County Schools, the City of Chattanooga, EPB, BlueCross BlueShield of Tennessee, private donors, CARES funding from the State of Tennessee, and The Smart City Venture Fund, which includes The Benwood Foundation, the Community Foundation of greater Chattanooga, the Footprint Foundation, The Maclellan Foundation, and Lyndhurst Foundation.
+HCS EdConnect is a public-private partnership made possible through support and engagement from The Enterprise Center, Hamilton County, Hamilton County Schools, the City of Chattanooga, EPB, BlueCross BlueShield of Tennessee, private donors, CARES funding from the State of Tennessee, and The Smart City Venture Fund, which includes The Benwood Foundation, the Community Foundation of greater Chattanooga, the Footprint Foundation, and The Maclellan Foundation.